Arksine/moonraker/docs/configuration.md

     service.
 This service is necessary for the DBus provider to issue `reboot` and `shutdown` commands.
 In this scenario, Moonraker will fall back to CLI based `reboot` and `shutdown` commands.
-These commands require that Moonraker be able to run `sudo` commands without a password.
+These commands require that Moonraker be able to run `sudo` commands without a password or that the `sudo_password` option is set.

     Alternatively it may be possible to enable the `systemd-logind` service, consult with your distributions's documentation.